 Are you struggling in your relationships?
 Are you feeling off center or disconnected from loved ones or your partner?
-Then I or one of my Associates at Windows of Opportunity Counseling Services can can help.
-We believe that life is much fuller and happier when one's relationships are deep and fulfilling.
-Helping people to connect and reconnect to others in satisfying ways our my mission as a therapists.
-We love coming along side people, assisting them and helping them grow.
-We validating, empathic, enthusiastic, and lighthearted.
-You will find safety with us to explore your issues, your self, and your relationships, finding solutions that fit you and your life.
+Then I can can help.
+I believe that life is much fuller and happier when one's relationships are deep and fulfilling.
+Helping people to connect and reconnect to others in satisfying ways is my mission.
+I love coming along side people, assisting them and helping them grow.
+My goal is that you will find safety to explore your issues, yourself, and your relationships with the aim of finding solutions that fit you and your life.

 More Info About My Practice

 My practice is a group practice Is a solo practice.

 Specific Issue(s) I'm Skilled at Helping With

 Yes.
 The past several years I have been working hard to really develop the skills needed to help couples in conflict and distress.
 I have gotten many extra hours of training and supervision and continue to do so.
 I am now a certified Emotionally Focused Therapist and Supervisor.